I write, how can I get involved with Spread the Word?

 I’ve booked to attend one of your workshops / events, but now I can’t make it.
 Can I get a refund?

-Sorry to hear that you can no longer make the event that you’ve booked in for but Spread the Word has a non-refund policy.
-This is listed in our Terms and Conditions and applies to all bookings made.
+Sorry to hear that you can no longer make the event that you’ve booked in for.
+Spread the Word has a non-refund policy, which is listed in our Terms and Conditions and applies to all bookings made.
 We are only able to offer refunds in exceptional circumstances and when someone else can purchase your ticket – usually when events are sold out and there is a waiting list.

 Do you offer concessionary tickets for your workshops and events?

-We do indeed!
-To find out more about our concessions policy – go here: https://www.spreadtheword.org.uk/spread-word-concessions-policy/
+We do!
+To find out more about our concessions policy – please visit: https://www.spreadtheword.org.uk/spread-word-concessions-policy/

 I’m a writer on a low-income, and everything looks so expensive!

-We try to make our events and workshops as affordable as possible, though do bear in mind we have to pay our facilitators and tutors for their work.
-We do offer concessionary tickets (see above) for all of our workshops and events, we’re able to accept payments in instalments and for the London Short Story Prize, we offer 50 free entries to writers on a low-income.
+We try to make our events and workshops as affordable as possible, and many of our events are free to attend.
+We always pay our facilitators and tutors for their work.
+We offer concessionary tickets (see above) for our workshops and events where there is a fee attached.

 I’m a writer with a disability, how accessible are Spread the Word’s events and workshops?

-Access is really important to us – all of our workshops and events take place in wheelchair-friendly venues, our major events are BSL-interpreted and we support other requests for applying for our programmes or entering our Prizes to the best of our available resources.
+Access is really important to us – all of our workshops and events take place in wheelchair-friendly venues, many of our events are BSL-interpreted.
+We support other requests for applying for our programmes or entering our Prizes to the best of our available resources.
 We also run CRIPtic x Spread the Word Writers’ Salons for d/Deaf and disabled writers, and other bespoke opportunities for writers with disabilities.

 If you have specific requirements or needs, let us know what they are by contacting us and we’ll do our best to meet them.